-Located 2.5 hours away from Los Angeles is this beautiful Danish Village of Solvang.
-Plan a Solvang Getaway with our list of Top 20 Things to do in Solvang, California.
-Check some of the things Solvang is known for like its Danish architecture, Solvang windmills, authentic Danish bakeries, wine tasting rooms, and boutique shops.
+Located 2.5 hours away from Los Angeles is this beautiful Danish Village of California.
+Plan a getaway with our list of Top 20 Things to do in Solvang, California.
+Check some of the things it is known for like its Danish architecture, Solvang windmills, authentic Danish bakeries, wine tasting rooms, and boutique shops.

 Solvang is located in Santa Ynez Valley and is part of Santa Barbara County.
 It was founded in 1911 by 3 Danish educators.

 You can pass by this Danish Village in California on your way from L.A. to Northern California or take a day trip to Solvang from Los Angeles.
 If you have more time, I would suggest staying overnight, like we did, to really enjoy all the food, activities, unique shops, events, and so much more.

 SEE THIS VIDEO FOR A QUICK GUIDE TO SOLVANG IN CALIFORNIA: